How to Apply

 Discrimination is prohibited.
 No person in the United States of America shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or subjected to discrimination under any program or activity receiving Federal Financial Assistance, or be so treated on the basis of sex under the education programs or activities receiving Federal assistance.

 Net Price Calculator: This is an online device that offers customized approximations of the cost to attend Praxis based on standardized inputs.
-To use the Net Price Calculator free of charge today, click here (Consumer Information).
+To use the Net Price Calculator free of charge today, visit the Consumer Information Page.

 - Federal Pell Grant: This is a grant awarded to assist undergraduates with there education expenses.
 This award does NOT have to be repaid.
 An undergraduate is one who has not earned a bachelor or professional degree.